abaizan/kodoja/test/taxonomy/README.txt

-The test suite will download and cache NCBI taxonomy files here for use with the small provided sample databases.
-This is to avoid including the relatively large NCBI taxonomy files under git version control.

-e.g.
+The full NCBI taxonomy files are large, but can be downloaded using

 $ wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
 $ tar zxvf taxdump.tar.gz